-The Florida Personal Learning Scholarship Accounts Program provides the option for a parent to better meet the individual educational needs of an eligible child.
+The Florida Personal Learning Scholarship accounts program provides the option for a parent to better meet the individual educational needs of his or her eligible child.

-- The following are defined as they relate to the Florida Personal Learning Scholarship: - "Approved provider" means a provider who has been approved by the Agency for Persons with Disabilities, a health care practitioner pursuant to s.
-456.001(4), F.S., or a provider approved by the department pursuant to s.
-1002.66, F.S. - "Curriculum" means a complete course of study for a particular content area or grade-level, which includes any required supplemental materials. - "Department" means the FDOE. - "Disability" means, a three- or four- year old child or for a student in kindergarten to Grade 12, and any of the following: - Autism spectrum disorder, as defined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, published by the American Psychiatric Association, as defined in s.
-393.069(3), F.S.; - Cerebral Palsy, as defined in 393.063 (4), F.S.; - Down Syndrome, as defined in s.393.063 (13), F.S.; - Intellectual Disability, as defined in s.393.063 (21), F.S.; - Prader-Willi syndrome, as defined in s.
-393.063 (25), F.S.; - Spina bifida, as defined in s.
-393.063 (36), F.S.; - For a student in kindergarten, being a high-risk child, as defined in 393.063 (20), F.S.; and muscular dystrophy; and Williams Syndrome. - "Eligible" to receive a Personal Learning Scholarship Accounts Program means that the student: - Is a resident of this state; - Is or will be three or four years on or before September 1 of the year in which the student applies for program participation, or is eligible to enroll in kindergarten through Grade 12 in a public school in the state; - Is the subject of an IEP written in accordance with rules of the State Board of Education or has received a diagnosis of a disability as defined below from a physician who is licensed under Chapter 458 or Chapter 459 or a psychologist who is licensed in this state. - Has a disability as defined above. - "Eligible nonprofit scholarship-funding organization" as defined in 1002.395, F.S. - "Eligible postsecondary institution" means any of the following: - Florida College System institution; - State university; - School district technical center; - School district adult general education center; or - An accredited nonpublic postsecondary educational institution, as defined in s.
-1005.02, F.S., that is licensed to operate in the state pursuant to requirements specified in Part III of Chapter 1005, F.S.

-- "Eligible private school" means a private school, pursuant to s.
-1002.01, F.S. that is located in Florida and offers an education to students in any grade from kindergarten to Grade 12. - "IEP" means an individual education plan. - "Parent" means a resident of this state who is a parent, as defined in s.
+- · The following are defined as they relate to the Florida Personal Learning Scholarship: - "Approved provider" means a provider who has been approved by the Agency for Persons with Disabilities, a health care practitioner pursuant to s.
+456.001(4), or a provider approved by the department pursuant to s.
+1002.66, F.S. - "Curriculum" means a complete course of study for a particular content area or grade-level, which includes any required supplemental materials - "Department" means the FDOE. - "Disability" means, for a student in kindergarten to grade 12, any of the following: - Autism, as defined in s.
+393.069(3); - Cerebral Palsy, as defined in 393.063 (4); - Down Syndrome, as defined in s.393.063 (13); - Intellectual Disability, as defined in s.393.063 (21); - Prader-Willi syndrome, as defined in s.
+393.063 (25); - Spina bifida, as defined in s.
+393.063 (36); - For a student in kindergarten, being a high-risk child, as defined in 393.063 (20); and - Williams Syndrome. - "Eligible nonprofit scholarship-funding organization" as defined in 1002.395. - "Eligible postsecondary institution" means any of the following: - Florida College System institution; - State university; - School district technical center; - School district adult general education center; or - An accredited nonpublic postsecondary educational institution, as defined in s.
+1005.02, that is licensed to operate in the state pursuant to requirements specified in part III of chapter 1005. - "Eligible private school" means a private school, pursuant to s.
+1002.01, that is located in Florida and offers an education to students in any grade from kindergarten to grade 12. - "IEP" means an individual education plan. - "Parent" means a resident of this state who is a parent, as defined in s.
 1002.21, F.S. - "Program" means the Florida Personal Learning Scholarship Accounts Program.